 How Much Is My Standard Deduction?

+The standard deduction is tied to inflation, so the amounts change a bit each year.
 For the 2018 tax year, which we file in early 2019, the federal standard deduction for single filers and married folks filing separately is $12,000.
 It’s $24,000 if you’re a surviving spouse or you’re married and you’re filing jointly.
 If you’re the head of your household, it’s $18,000.

 Individuals who are at least partially blind or at least 65 years old get a larger standard deduction.
 If you’re single, you’re married and filing separately or you’re the head of household, it’s $1,600.
 If you’re married and filing jointly or you qualify as a widow(er), it’s worth $1,300.